This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Before doing any sort of cleaning, always empty the tank first.
 It’ll make the process easier and I’m certain that you don’t want to dip your hands into the unclean water!

-Shut the water valve that’s fixed against the wall and then flush the toilet until it drains all the water out, and you are good to go.
+Shut the water valve that’s fixed against the wall and then flush the toilet until it drains all the water out.
+Now you are good to go.

 This is the secret ingredient to get rid of these stubborn stains, mold, or mildew.
-Its an effective and harmless way to do the job.
-You need gallons of it to do the job!
-Kidding.
-Just 3 to 4 gallons is enough.
+It’s an effective and harmless way to do the job and just 3 to 4 gallons is enough.

 Pour it in the tank and leave it for half a day (12 hours).
 It’ll loosen the hardened substance.
 After the time passes, flush the toilet twice or thrice.

-Now fetch your rubber gloves, wear it and spray some disinfectant in the tank.
+Now fetch your rubber gloves, wear them and spray some disinfectant in the tank.
 After you are done, use your scrub brush and clean every corner of the tank.
-If the brush is not one to reach every corner, buy a new one!
+If the brush doesn’t reach every corner, buy a new one!

-Cleaning every corner will assure that there is no dirt or grime left in it.
+Cleaning every corner will ensure that there is no dirt or grime left in it.
 Use a regular cleaner from the market to do the job properly.

-Do this step thoroughly to make sure that you won’t have to look back into the tank again.
+Do this step thoroughly to make sure that you won’t have to clean the tank very soon.

 Of course, the metal parts in the tank can’t be left behind!
 DO NOT apply any cleaner directly on them.
 It may be corrosive to the metals.
-Buy a toilet tank cleaner from the market and weaken it to some extent.
+Buy a toilet tank cleaner from the market and weaken it with some water.

-Take a sponge and wash it with warm water.
-Apply the weakened cleaner with the wet sponge.
+Apply the weakened cleaner with a wet sponge.
 The metal parts will thank you for this.

 Then flush, flush, flush and every substance inside the tank will be washed away!

-Here we end with the most effective process.
-But if you want something that takes lesser time, then I got that too!
-However, I’ll suggest that you have patience and carry out the above process for the best results.
+This is the most effective way to clean the tank, but if you want something that takes lesser time, then I’ve got that too!
+However, I’ll suggest that you be patient and carry out the above process for the best results.

 Alternative Ways To Clean Toilet Tanks: